1. All Collections >

 Adding internal comments

-The comments feature allows your team to collaborate seamlessly by exchanging internal notes directly within a conversation.
-Comments are visible only to Workspace users and remain hidden from Contacts.
+The comments feature helps your team collaborate directly within a conversation by sharing internal notes that are visible only to Workspace users and never to Contacts.

 Use comments to:

-• Leave instructions or notes before handing over a conversation
+• Leave instructions or notes when handing over a conversation

 How to add a comment